-Synergy has been selling a lot of solar battery storage lately, and I have realized there are considerable differences between designing for rural properties vs. urban ones.
+Synergy has been selling a lot of solar battery storage lately, and I have realized there are considerable differences between designing for rural properties and urban ones.
 I will be writing another blog for those rural homeowners.
 It is my goal in writing this to provide a basic description of what a homeowner on city infrastructure services should consider today, and in the future, when selecting a storage system for your home.

 Effective backup takes planning.
 It is important to select an installer that understands not only solar and storage, but also understands how your home appliances work.
 An installer should take the time to learn about your particular home usage and explain the pros and cons of your current environment.
 They should be able to discuss ways to increase your security and appliance availability in an outage.
 A great vendor will also discuss how to “future proof” a battery system to meet your needs, today and in the future.

 Okay, so let’s move on to designing storage.
 Below is a list of devices/appliances an urban dweller may want to backup:

 - Igniter for furnace, water heater, gas dryer and/or stove